 You may be able to get the Unsupported Child’s Benefit if the child or young person you care for is:

-•18 years old or younger
+18 years old or younger

-•financially dependent on you
+financially dependent on you

-•not able to be cared for by their parents.
+not able to be cared for by their parents.

 You must:

-•be 18 or older and the main carer of the child or young person
+be 18 or older and the main carer of the child or young person

-•expect to care for the child or young person for 12 months or more
+expect to care for the child or young person for 12 months or more

-•be a New Zealand citizen or permanent resident
+be a New Zealand citizen or permanent resident

-•not be the child or young person's natural or adoptive parent or step-parent.
+not be the child or young person's natural or adoptive parent or step-parent.

 You or the child or young person must normally live in New Zealand.
 If you are working and are granted the Unsupported Childs Benefit, you may also qualify for the In-work tax credit from Inland Revenue